ufosc/TERMINALCASINO/README.md

 2. Code up something cool
 3. Make a pull request and wait for approval

+## How to Run
+1. Open terminal
+2. cd into your TERMINALCASINO folder
+3. To run:
+'''
+python -m casino.main
+'''

 ## Current Task

 Current milestone is a working single player blackjack.